crate/crate-operator/utils/dc_util/README.md

 - **`dc-util-disabled`**: Disables dc_util decommissioning entirely (values: `true`, `false`, default: `false`)
 - **`dc-util-no-poststart`**: Disables PostStart reset-routing behavior (values: `true`, `false`, default: `false`)
 - **`dc-util-pre-stop-routing-allocation`**: Sets routing allocation value during preStop (values: `primaries`, `new_primaries`, `all`, default: `primaries`)
+- **`dc-util-routing-owner`**: Written by crate-operator, not by an operator of the cluster.
+It shows that the operator controls `cluster.routing.allocation.enable` for the current restart (value: `operator-<unix seconds>`). dc_util then does not change the setting, and does not create the lock file. dc_util ignores the label after 2 hours, in case the operator stopped before it removed the label.

 ## Example StatefulSet with labels: